EXCLUSIVE-Allianz, Nippon in race to buy Aviva's Asia units for up to $2.5 bln-sources

 ($1 = 0.8053 pounds)

-(Reporting by Sumeet Chatterjee in Hong Kong and Anshuman Daga in Singapore; Editing by Muralikumar Anantharaman)
+(Reporting by Sumeet Chatterjee in Hong Kong and Anshuman Daga in Singapore; Additional reporting by Takashi Umekawa in Tokyo; Editing by Muralikumar Anantharaman)

 ((sumeet.chatterjee@thomsonreuters.com; +852-2847 2094;))